What levels are there?

 - Intermediate apprenticeship (level 2)

 - Higher apprenticeship (levels 4-7)

 - Degree apprenticeship (levels 6-7)

 What financial support is offered to employers?

-SMEs (small and medium sized enterprises or businesses) of less than 50 employees may be eligible for the AGE (Apprenticeship Grant for Employers) grant of £1,500.
-Read the government's AGE employers fact sheet [PDF].
+If you are a SMEs (small and medium-sized enterprises or businesses) of less than 50 employees you may also be eligible for the AGE (Apprenticeship Grant for Employers) grant of £1,500.
+Read the government's AGE employers fact sheet [PDF] for more information.

 Why take on an apprentice?

 Apprenticeships are a fantastic way to develop business-specific skills, find and mould new talent or upskill existing staff.

 In addition, taking on an apprentice can also help your business to:

 - Improve team morale by showcasing your commitment to career development